Meeting basic needs

 For more information, please contact:

 If your utility service has been terminated, or is in threat of termination, you can apply to receive a one-time utility assistance grant through the Dollar Energy program.
-In 2017, we helped 105 families receive more than $25,000 in utility assistance from the Dollar Energy Fund.
+In 2018, we helped 80 families receive more than $31,000 in utility assistance from the Dollar Energy Fund.
+Additionally, SHIM helped connect more than 150 families with assistance from LIHEAP, CAP and ALCOSAN.

 To receive utility assistance, you must first call SHIM and make an appointment.
 Review the requirements here.